pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 Judge the following items, based on the previous text.
 Julgue os itens seguintes, com base no texto anterior.

-Item.
 01. In the last sentence of the last paragraph, the word "prickly" means peaceful.

-Item.
 01. Na última frase do último parágrafo, a palavra "espinhoso" significa pacífico.

 A Martian colony and Earth have a prickly relationship in The Expanse television series and